In the beginning

 - Uptime Kuma

-- XyOps + XySatelite for running operations automations
+- XyOps + XySatelite for operations automation

 V0 - Getting my feet wet